Skip to main content

 Electric scooters are not only fun to ride, but they also provide opportunities to reduce traffic and greenhouse gas emissions in cities.
 (Image by Shutterstock/ORION PRODUCTION.)

-Scientists from the U.S. Department of Energy’s (DOE) Argonne National Laboratory teamed up with the Civic Infrastructure Collaborative (CINCO) and Millennium Parking Garages in Chicago to test a new approach to transportation that combines off-street parking with electric scooter rentals.
-This approach can help reduce traffic congestion and greenhouse gas emissions in urban areas, where drivers often waste time and energy searching for on-street parking.
+Scientists from the Argonne teamed up with the Civic Infrastructure Collaborative (CINCO) and Millennium Parking Garages in Chicago to test a new approach to transportation that combines off-street parking with electric scooter rentals.
+This approach can help reduce traffic congestion in urban areas, where drivers often waste time and energy searching for on-street parking.

 In August 2022, Argonne and CINCO began a pilot study with Millennium Garages, a massive underground parking facility in downtown Chicago.
 Customers signed up for a scooter rental in advance and had access to that scooter for the entire day.
 Over the two-year pilot program, the collaborative team found that parking customers were extremely interested in renting scooters to travel throughout the city, which helped alleviate traffic and carbon emissions.

-The pilot program began with eight scooters as part of the Department of Energy’s SMART Mobility 2.0 program, an effort to improve transportation through testing affordable, safe and clean energy technologies.
+The pilot program began with eight scooters as part of the Department of Energy’s SMART Mobility 2.0 program, an effort to improve transportation through testing affordable and safe technologies.
 Now, Millennium Parking Garages is expanding its e-scooter fleet and taking on the associated operating and maintenance responsibilities.
 According to CINCO, this approach to transportation can be implemented in parking garages across Illinois and throughout the country.

 Water-focused innovation engine’ aims to drive economic development across Illinois, Ohio and Wisconsin